Grimur12/VNL1_24_H7/DOCS/Dagbók.md

 - Another main objective is to keep working on the Class Diagram
 - Once the list of objectives are completed the rest of the group will join in on the Class Diagram to give input
+- Olafur: Worked on the Wireframe sketch today and made user stories for Employee, Travel Destination, Housing and maintenance reports from employee, contractor and supervisor.

 ## [27/11/2024 - Dagur 3]